 One to one support

-Under normal circumstances, anti-bullying ambassadors can work one to one to support students who might be worried about or experiencing bullying, or those who need additional support in building and maintaining successful friendships.
-This work has currently had to be suspended due to the bubble system, but we are investigating how we can make this happen online, with some additional training for the ambassadors required for this.
+Anti-bullying ambassadors can work one to one to support students who might be worried about or experiencing bullying, or those who need additional support in building and maintaining successful friendships.
+This is done in a friendly and supportive way, to allow that student to thrive in our Academy.

 Support with Year 6 Transition